Psalm 27 – The Seeking, Waiting Life Rewarded

 c.
 To behold the beauty of the LORD: David knew there was beauty in the nature and presence of God, beauty that could be perceived by the seeking eye of faith.
 He could think of no greater occupation than to fill his mind and heart with the goodness and greatness of God.

 i.
 There is richness in God, revealed to the seeking heart, that many people never know.
-It is a shame that David would know this under the Old Covenant, and that so many of us – with a greater covenant and greater promises – would never know it.
+It is a shame that David knew this under the Old Covenant, and so many of us – with a greater covenant and greater promises – never know it.

 ii.
 “The character of God is attractive, and fitted to inspire us with love for him, and to make us, as it were, run after him.”
 (Gray, cited in Spurgeon)